lucasnguyen-23-4-12/data-engineering-practice/README.md

 This aim of this repository is to help you develop and learn those skills.
-Generally, here are the high level topics that these practice problems will cover.
+Generally, here are the high level topics that these practice problems will cover...

 - Python data processing.
 - csv, flat-file, parquet, json, etc.